Jeyaa-NKS/TNSDC-NLP/README.md

 ### Top-N Recommendations
 - The system ranks medicines based on their similarity to the user's profile and provides the top N recommendations.

+- ## Report Generated

+- A report is generated with the top 5 medicines recommended for the user's profile.
+- The report includes the following information for each recommended medicine:
+  - Medicine Name
+  - Composition
+  - Excellent Review %
+  - Average Review %
+  - Poor Review %
+  - Cosine Similarity